aau-claaudia/hpc/docs/mistral/guides/ai-studio/tokens-and-seats.md

 - A seat gives you access to Vibe's full feature set.
 - You do not pay per message — usage is covered institutionally up to the agreed tier's daily limits.
 - Seats are tied to your AAU login.
 You cannot transfer or share a seat.
-- If the institutional seat limit is reached, new users may need to wait or apply through CLAAUDIA.
+- If the institutional seat limit is reached, new users may need to wait or apply through the Serviceportal.

 ### Tokens (AI Studio API)